-The following images indicate the location of the base cover and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the base cover and provides a visual representation of the removal procedure.

-- 1. Remove the six screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 2.
-Loosen the three captive screws that secure the base cover to the palm-rest and keyboard assembly. - NOTE: Upon loosening the three captive screws, the base cover will pop up creating a gap between the base cover and the palm-rest assembly. - 3.
-Starting from the top-right corner, use a plastic scribe to pry the base cover to release the base cover from the palm-rest and keyboard assembly. - NOTE: The following steps to disconnect the battery are applicable only if you want to further remove any other component from your computer. - 4.
-Peel the tape that secures the battery cable to the system board. - 5.
-Disconnect the battery cable from the system board. - 6.
+- 1. Loosen the three captive screws that secure the base cover to the palm-rest assembly. - 2.
+Remove the four screws (M2x4) that secure the base cover to the palm-rest assembly. - 3.
+Using a plastic scribe, pry the base cover from the tabs at the hinges and continue to work on the sides to release the base cover from the palm-rest assembly. - 4.
+Lift the base cover off the palm-rest assembly. - 5.
+Using the pull tab, disconnect the battery cable from the system board. - 6.
 Turn your computer over and press the power button for 15 seconds to drain the flea power.